 - Delay in meeting normal developmental milestones

-What should you do if a young person reports or displays any of the above?
+Procedures are in place if a young person reports or displays any of the above.

 If you have observed any of the above conditions or a pupil discloses that they are being abused, then upon receiving the information you should:

 - Reassure the child that they were right to tell and that they are not to blame and take what the child says seriously

 - Be careful not to be deemed as putting words into the child's mouth, the easiest way of doing this is by asking questions.
 Allow the child to talk – ask only open questions e.g. "Can you tell me more about ... ."
 Do not press for detail, put forward your own ideas or use words that the child has not used themselves

 - Do not promise confidentiality

 - Inform the child/young person what you will do next

 Make a full and written record of what has been said as soon as possible.
 Record the conversation and facts verbatim in writing immediately afterwards (writing notes during the interview may put undue pressure on the child).
 Sign and date the report (it may be required as evidence).

 - Do not delay in passing on the information